Email Us

 • Cancelled checks, Invoices, Statements and Receipts

-Keep them for four years if they document deductions on a tax return.
+Keep them for seven years if they document deductions on a tax return.
 If they do not substantiate a tax return (personal, non-deductible expenses) discard after a year or two.

 • Receipts for Property Improvements